Five Enough: Synopsis

 This is the story of five pairs of lovers and their families.
 The principal pair are Lee Sang-tae (Ahn Jae-wook) and Ahn Mi-jung (So Yoo-jin).
 Sang-tae is a widower who has raised two children with the help of his overbearing in-laws, the parents of his deceased wife, played by Choi Jung-woo as Jang Min-ho and Song Ok-sook as Park Ok-soon; while Mi-jung is divorced with three young children.
-Her husband, Yoon In-chul (Kwon Oh-joong) had cheated on her with her former best friend Kang So-young (Wang Bit-na).
-She does not tell her children or her feisty grandmother, who lives with them and looks after the children, that her ex-husband and best friend have got married.
+Her ex-husband, Yoon In-chul (Kwon Oh-joong) cheated on her with her former best friend Kang So-young (Wang Bit-na).
+She does not tell her children or her feisty grandmother, who lives with them and looks after the children, that her ex-husband and best friend have gotten married.
 Instead she pretends he has been working in America.
 However, when he and So-young, along with So-young's mother, open a bakery not too far from Mi-jung's apartment, it becomes inevitable that the secret will come out.

-Sang-tae, who is gentlemanly and reserved, is a team leader of the marketing group in charge of the Fantom sportswear brand; early in the series, Mi-jung, who has a somewhat fiery temper, meets him when she becomes an assistant manager in the same group.
+Sang-tae, who is gentlemanly and reserved, is a team leader of the marketing group in charge of the Fantom sportswear brand.
+Early in the series, Mi-jung, who has a somewhat fiery temper, meets him when she becomes an assistant manager in the same group.
 Both are highly capable at their jobs.
 Sang-tae somewhat involuntarily becomes involved in Ahn Mi-jung's family problems.
 Gradually, the two fall in love with each other, but their relationship is not well received by their families.
-In particular, Sang-tae's in-laws have come to treat the widower of their deceased daughter as if he were their own son and they resist the idea of his dating or marrying, lest he move out and take his children with him to a new home.
-Meanwhile, Sang-tae's parents would like him to remarry, although before meeting Mi-jung he had shown no inclination to do so as he and especially his children are living comfortably with his in-laws.
+In particular, Sang-tae's in-laws have come to treat the widower of their deceased daughter as if he were their own son, and they resist the idea of his dating or marrying, lest he move out and take his children with him to a new home.
+Meanwhile, Sang-tae's parents would like him to remarry, although before meeting Mi-jung he had shown no inclination to do so as he, and especially his children, were living comfortably with his in-laws.
 But when his mother finds out that Mi-jung is divorced with three young children, she also opposes the couple's developing relationship.